gvwilson/thirdbit/src/fiction/iffy/index.md

 each more cinematic than the last.

 She handed back the now-empty bottle and stood.
-The patches on Ang Kwan's injury tugged at her skin, FIXME: continuity but everything else felt fine.
+She was going to have bruises from the straps, and her uniform smelled of sweat.

-She was going to have bruises from the straps, though, and her uniform smelled of sweat.
+"There's hot water if you want to clean up,"

-"There's plenty of hot water if you want to clean up," Sergeant Vassilenko said.
+Sergeant Vassilenko said.
 "I'll see if I can get you something more interesting than noodles for dinner."